You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Download PDF

-Agentic AI is transforming identity and access management (IAM) with autonomous agents that make real-time decisions, learn continuously, and streamline identity governance for stronger security and automation.
+Agentic AI in IAM is transforming identity and access management with autonomous agents that make real-time decisions, learn continuously, and streamline identity governance for stronger security and automation.

-Insights show that organizations leveraging agentic AI in IAM reduce breach costs by up to 80% and cut provisioning times by 50%, highlighting its transformative impact on enterprise security and efficiency.
+Organizations leveraging agentic AI in IAM reduce breach costs by up to 80% and cut provisioning times by 50%.
+That is not incremental improvement.
+That is a fundamental shift in how enterprises manage identity at scale.

 TL;DR